jgoergen/GeneticsAlgorythm/README.md

 ## Wtf is this?!
 It's mostly just a personal spin on a common Genetics Algorythm and experimenting with uses for it.
 This is very much a work in progress and meant more for learning and experimenting then practical application.

+## Todo
+* Speed things up
+* Move all example code into js files, so index files are purely for bootstrapping
+* More examples
+* Rebuild in faster languages

 # Examples

 ## Pathfinder